Giving pupils the best chance of successful entry into higher education

 Students are in a mixed tutor group of Year 12 and Year 13 students in one of the school’s six Houses.
 There are around 12 students in each tutor group.
 Academic lessons are taught in similar sized classes, and there are usually between 10 and 12 students in them.

 The role of the Sixth Form tutor is to be very involved in the day-to-day life of their tutees, assisting with subject choices, study skills, time management, co-curricular commitments and university applications.
-The Head of House oversees three tutor groups in their House and pastoral support is also given by the Head of Sixth Form, Zos Austin and the Deputy Head of Sixth Form, Andrew Calver.
+The Head of House oversees three tutor groups in their House and pastoral support is also given by the Head of Sixth Form, Ben Cliff and the Deputy Head of Sixth Form, Andrew Calver.

 All this means that tutors and teachers get to know students as an individual and are best placed to help and to shape their teaching to suit each student’s needs.